 Also, thyroid ablation (destruction) does not remove the Graves’ antibodies from the blood, it merely eliminates the organ (thyroid) that was under attack.
 If the antibodies remain high, TSH levels will continue to be suppressed, no matter how low the actual thyroid levels are, and other organs like the eyes and skin can be attacked.
 [Graves’ disease]

 Any thyroid medication that contains T3, like Cytomel or desiccated thyroid, will suppress TSH levels.
-One study determined that the relative potency of T3 to T4, in terms of its ability to inhibit TSH, was 100:12.
+One study (on rats) determined that the relative potency of T3 to T4, in terms of its ability to inhibit TSH, was 100:12.
 The direct T3 in the blood is sensed by the hypothalamus/pituitary, the body determines that no additional thyroid is needed, so no TSH is released.
 A normal thyroid secretes only a minimal amount of T3.
 The majority of the body’s T3 is converted from T4 as needed throughout the day, whereas someone on T3 or desiccated thyroid takes a concentrated dose of T3 all at once.
 This may explain the TSH suppression.
-Surprisingly, patients can have suppressed TSH levels on these meds but do not exhibit any hyperthyroid symptoms.
+Surprisingly, patients can have suppressed TSH levels while taking any form of T3, but do not exhibit any hyperthyroid symptoms.
 Dosing by TSH will usually leave the patient undermedicated with hypothyroid symptoms.

 A study of 832 hypothyroid patients showed that 24 hour urine Free T3 had the highest inverse correlation with clinical symptoms.
 In other words, the higher the urine Free T3, the lower the symptoms and vice versa.
 Urine Free T3 is not influenced by binding globulins and correlated well with the severity of eight clinical hypothyroid symptoms: fatigue, depression, coldness, headache, muscle cramps, constipation, arthritis, and Achilles tendon reflex.
 Serum T4, Free T4, and TSH often had no correlation to these symptoms.

-One report claims that only metabolic measurements such as basal temperature can be used to determine optimum dose, because those show the actual metabolic effects of the thyroid hormone at the cellular level.
+One report claims that only metabolic measurements such as basal temperature can be used to determine an optimum dose, because those show the actual metabolic effects of the thyroid hormone at the cellular level.
 Serum T3 and T4 levels are still an inference because of thyroid hormone resistance at the cellular level.
 TSH is actually a second level of inference!
-There are some interesting charts in the report that depict the inverse relationship of TSH to exogenous T4 and T3 intake, and how the desired level is only attained when TSH goes below range.
+There are some interesting charts in the report that depict the inverse relationship of TSH to exogenous T4 and T3 intake, and how the desired level of T3 and/or T4 is only attained when TSH falls below the reference range.